 Collaborate your way to a new audience with blogger outreach

-The reality of the digital landscape is you don’t need journalists anymore to collaborate.
+The reality of the digital PR is you don’t need journalists anymore to collaborate.
 There are a whole new breed of online journalists out there – they’re called bloggers.

 Many social media and blogging influencers in your industry are open to the idea of collaborating – as long as it’s a win for you, a win for them and a win for their readers.

-The biggest issue with blogger outreach right now is that many PR people are sending bad blog pitches that turn bloggers off.
+The biggest issue with blogger outreach is that many PR people are sending bad blog pitches that turn bloggers off.
 I know, because I still receive them today.

 Launch Grow Joy founder Andreea Ayers gave me some tips on doing your own blogger outreach – and better than the PRs are doing it!